winesapOS/winesapOS/README.md

 ### General

 - **Any computer with an AMD or Intel processor can run winesapOS.**
+- **Portability.**
-- **Portability.** The drive bootable on both BIOS and UEFI systems.
+    - A drive is bootable on both BIOS and UEFI systems.
+    - Applications are installed using Flatpaks, a universal package manager for Linux, where possible.
 - **Persistent storage.** Unlike traditional Linux live media, all storage is persistent and kept upon reboots.
     - Upon the first boot, the root partition is expanded to utilize all available space.
 - **Supportability.** Linux is easy to troubleshoot remotely.